Railiya/ChattokoukenGanbarunoda/README.md

 <br>
 <a id="description"></a>

-## 🛠️ Boring and Pretentious Technical Explanation
+## 🛠️ Boring and Pedantic Technical Explanation

 <br>